 For those craving outdoor adventure this spring break, look no further than Pedernales Falls State Park in Johnson City.
 With mild spring temperatures and breathtaking Hill Country scenery, it’s the perfect destination for outdoor adventures.
 Spend the day hiking, mountain biking, bird watching, or horseback riding.

+Consider taking a road trip to the park as a fun and budget-friendly way to explore and create memorable experiences.
 The highlight?
 A hike to the iconic Pedernales Falls, where the river cascades over massive limestone slabs, creating a picture-perfect backdrop for nature lovers and photographers.
-Bring along a picnic and enjoy the soothing sounds of rushing water.
-Explore the bird blind and butterfly garden to spot local wildlife and vibrant plant species.

 Explore Georgetown Town Square

 Step back in time and embrace the small-town charm of Georgetown’s Town Square, often called the “Most Beautiful Town Square in Texas.”
-This historic district comes alive in spring with colorful blooms, inviting sidewalks, and a warm, welcoming atmosphere.
 Surrounding the square, you’ll find beautifully restored buildings housing an eclectic mix of local shops, art galleries, and coffee spots.

 Galveston Island